playcanvas/engine/examples/README.md

 ENGINE_PATH=../src/index.js npm run develop
 ```

-Please note that the examples app requires a built version of the engine to be present in the engine repo within the `../build` folder.
-If you haven't already done so, run `npm install` followed by `npm run build` in the engine repo.

-As Monaco is supporting IntelliSense via type definitions files, you will also need to build the type definitions in the engine repo with `npm run build:types`.

 ## Creating an example

-The available examples are written as classes in JavaScript under the paths `./src/examples/<category>/<exampleName>`.
+The available examples are written as classes in JavaScript under the paths `./src/examples/<category>/<exampleName>.example.mjs`.
 To create a new example you can copy any of the existing examples as a template.

-Each example consists of three modules to define its behavior:
+Each example consists of two modules to define its behavior:

-### `example.mjs`
+### `<exampleName>.example.mjs`

 ```js
 import * as pc from 'playcanvas';